team-citrus/engine/README.md

 For this game engine, we have a simple goal in mind, **we want to create a simple, extendable, well documented, game engine**.
 We also intend to use this game engine in our future projects, and hope others adopt it as well.
+As well, by making the engine free software, we hope to set a precident in the game development world.

 ***If you are looking to contribute, the style guide can be found at docs/style.md, and the programmer's guide can be found at docs/guide.md.***